Omisha7890/delta--demo/README.md

 # delta--demo
-This is demo for Git &amp; and Github class
+This is demo for Git &amp; and Github c l a s s #